 - berry swaps: berries can be swapped for any other summer fruit. ones that pair great with lime are: watermelon, papaya, any tropical fruit and cherries. make sure whatever you use, to make it a juice consistency before mixing as a drink

-- ingredient swaps: the simple syrup can be swapped with agave or honey. the tequila can be swapped with vodka. triple sec with grand marnier, cointreau, curacao, or use 2 tsp orange extract
+- ingredient swaps: the simple syrup can be swapped with agave or honey. the tequila can be swapped with vodka. triple sec with grand marnier, cointreau, curacao, or use 2 teaspoon orange extract

 summer berry margarita

 - mesh strainer, optional